Surname: Surname law

 Surname laws vary around the world.
 Traditionally in many European countries for the past few hundred years, it was the custom or the law for a woman, upon marriage, to use her husband's surname and for any children born to bear the father's surname.
 If a child's paternity was not known, or if the putative father denied paternity, the newborn child would have the surname of the mother.
 That is still the custom or law in many countries.
 The surname for children of married parents is usually inherited from the father.
-In recent years, there has been a trend towards equality of treatment in relation to family names, with women being not automatically required, expected or, in some places, even forbidden, to take the husband's surname on marriage, with the children not automatically being given the father's surname.
-In this article, both family name and surname mean the patrilineal surname, which is handed down from or inherited from the father, unless it is explicitly stated otherwise.
-Thus, the term "maternal surname" means the patrilineal surname that one's mother inherited from either or both of her parents.
-For a discussion of matrilineal ('mother-line') surnames, passing from mothers to daughters, see matrilineal surname.